-Although it was better than before, the smooth surface of gutta-perchas didn’t exactly fly through the air like they hoped at golf courses.
+Although it was better than before, the smooth surface of gutta-perchas didn’t exactly have the airflow they hoped for at golf courses.
 They noticed scratched and dented ones did the trick more, and by 1930, dimples became the gold standard.

 The history of the dimpled golf ball is truly fascinating.